jambanix/frontendmentor_github_user_search_app_react/README.md

-# Frontend Mentor - Product List with Cart
+# Github User Search app

 This is a solution to the [Github User Search app](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.